 - Long Island Area Council of Congregations - We commend this council for generating community and collaboration across multiple congregations in their justice ministries.
 This is no small feat - and the contributions to congregational learning and public advocacy among Long Island UUs is deeply appreciated.

 - Unitarian Universalist Church of Brunswick ME - This congregation's justice ministry is robust with strong community partnerships in the various efforts of the Working for Justice Steering Group.
 We appreciate the breadth of their ministries.

 - All People's Congregation, Louisville KY- This congregation's work to seed the Kentucky UU Justice Action Network – KUUJAN is incredibly important, and a strong demonstration of the ways in which a congregation can be an effective starting point for broader UU organizing.

-Submissions consist of an 18-question survey, a testimonial from a partner organization or community group, and any relevant media about the congregation's justice ministry, including news articles or photos.
-Read about past recipients.
+Submit a Nomination for the 2023 Bennett Award (deadline is March 20, 2023).
+Submissions consist of a short description form, and if applicable, a testimonial from a partner organization or community group, and any relevant media about the congregation's justice ministry, including news articles or photos.

 Dr. Bennett is professor emeritus of the University of Arkansas, the former director of the Gustavus Meyers Center of Human Rights in North America, and a member of the Unitarian Universalist Fellowship of Fayetteville, AR.

-The 2016 recipient of the Bennett Award for Congregational Action on Human Justice and Social Action is First Parish in Bedford Unitarian Universalist of Bedford, MA.
+The 2019 recipient of the Bennett Award for Congregational Action on Human Justice and Social Action is The Unitarian Society, A UU Congregation in East Brunswick, NJ.